harpreetkaur07-coder/Induction-2025/README.md

 ### 6 August 2025
 CSE and IT students were assembled in audition.
 The trusty of Nankana Sahib Education trust Mr Grewal Sir address the Student and have conversation with the student.
 He also shared his inspiring journey and motivate student towards dedicated life goals.
 He appricate the student for making the best decision of joining GNDEC as it's not a college  for rich  but a institution which enlift the minority community and rural area students.
 His way of motivation fills a new energy among children.

 After it Dr Lakhvir Singh (I charge of CML) introduce students about CML and way to join CML.
 He also Swayam ,nptel platform  and takes up to the benefits and how to enroll for it.
 It was so knowledgeable session with sir exploring about best platform for learning and exploring new courses from IIT's and well established institutes.
+Sir also explains about CML organization how it provides support system to students and helped them in their studies by organising  workshops and small  couses .

 There are wonderful and knowledgeable sessions conduct in campus.
 ## Day 6